Bio Zombie: Plot

 The agent bursts into the security office, kills Ox and attacks #9466.
 The policeman kills the zombie, but dies from his injuries.
 Bee gets the handcuff key from #9466, and frees himself and Woody.
 The two heads to the mall entrance, and sees Jelly, Rolls' co-worker, who just got back after a walk.
 The reanimated Ox remotely closes the mall's shutter, trapping everyone inside.
 The three then meets the Kui's, and the group hides in the beauty parlor.

 Woody heads out alone to call the police.
-He rescues Rolls while Loi is distracted fighting off other zombies who want to attack her, and tey return to the beauty parlor.
+He rescues Rolls while Loi is distracted fighting off other zombies who want to attack her, and they return to the beauty parlor.
 The group decide to board an elevator and escape, but it cannot move due to the weight limit.
 As a zombie approaches, Kui pushes Jelly out.
 The rest of the group leaves Kui behind to rescue Jelly, but find her dead.
 On the way to the security office, both Mrs. and Mr. Kui are killed by zombies.
 Bee, distracted by Mrs. Kui's death, is bitten.

 At the security office, Woody, Rolls and Bee cannot find the security key to open the entrance door.
 After saying his last words, Bee is killed by Ox.
 Enraged, Woody beheads Ox, then cuts off Bee's head before he reanimates.
 Woody and Rolls head down the parking garage, now crawling with zombies.
 Fighting their way through the shambling undead, they reach Woody's boss's car.
 Loi appears, lifts up the garage shutter, then pushes the car out so that the two can escape.

 At a gas station, Woody is unable to find a working phone.
 He sees an emergency broadcast which warns people against drinking soft drinks, as they may contain a biochemical substance.
 Looking outside, Woody sees Rolls drinking from the bottle which he earlier took from the agent.
 He re-enters the car, and Rolls asks him if he was able to contact any authorities.
 Woody looks at her and drinks the remainder of the soft drink.